Frequently Asked Questions

-Students who have completed the Study Abroad Application and are approved to study abroad for Fall 2013 or the Academic Year 2013-2014 are not eligible to participate in Room Selection.
-If they have indicated their intent to participate in SAGE by January 31st, 2013, they will still be assigned a lottery number.
+Students who have completed the Study Abroad Application and are approved to study abroad for Fall 2015 or the Academic Year 2015-2016 are not eligible to participate in Room Selection.
+If they have indicated their intent to participate by February 15, they will still be assigned a lottery number.
 If their plans regarding study abroad change prior to room selection, then their lottery number will be activated and released to them at that time.
 If their study abroad plans change after room selection occurs, they will be placed on the wait list in the order of their originally assigned lottery number.
 A deactivated lottery number will not be released to a student unless Study Abroad confirms that the student has withdrawn their application or was not accepted to study abroad.

 If I am applying to study abroad in the Fall should I still sign up for Room Selection since I won't find out until later?
 And then what do I do when I find out?

-If you're applying to study abroad in the Fall but will want to live on-campus if you are not accepted, you should indicate your intent to participate on SAGE.
+If you're applying to study abroad in the Fall but will want to live on-campus if you are not accepted, you should apply for Room Selection.
 This will ensure that you are assigned a number and are able to participate in Room Selection or be placed on the wait list should you not study abroad.